NC-DE-DataBakers/NC-DE-DataBakers/README.md

   No buckets have been created - Error raised: 'No buckets found' The CSV store bucket has not been created - Error raised: 'Prefix not found in any bucket' Terraform has not been deployed - Error: 'Terraform deployment unsuccessful'

+s3_processed_helper.py
+  Using boto3, we are able to access AWS directly.
+This enables us to upload the converted parquet files to the parquet input key, within the CSV store bucket, by implementing Python logic.

+  Ensuring the setup_success_csv_input.txt file exists, indicates the terraform has been deployed succesfully.
+The converted Parquet files saved (locally) can then be uploaded to the input key, within the Parquet store bucket.

+  After completion of uploading the Parquet files, a text file parquet_export_completed.txt, containing the most recent run number is created and uploaded to the input key, within the Parquet store bucket.
+The latest run number can be found in the run_number.txt file.

+  Thereafter, the CSVs from the csv bucket will be moved from input to processed and a log will be created and updated in the csv processed once the files are moved in.

+  Common error-handling includes:
+  No buckets have been created - Error raised: 'No buckets found' The CSV store bucket has not been created - Error raised: 'Prefix not found in any bucket' The Parquet store bucket has not been created - Error raised: 'Prefix not found in any bucket' Terraform has not been deployed - Error: 'Terraform deployment unsuccessful'